 Only you can decide whether the benefit of having an agent whom you can call directly, email, or visit with in person is worth more than the ease of buying a policy online.
 Buying insurance is key to your financial well-being.
 Knowing the coverage at the time of purchase, and as your needs change, is a crucial part of ensuring that you've limited your risk exposure.

 Three Sources of Car Insurance

-- Captive Agent: A captive agent is an agent that sells one primary insurance carrier.
-These agents are not sole proprietors.
-They work directly for the insurance company.
-A captive agent's responsibility is to place business with one designated carrier.
-Some of the largest insurance carriers such as State Farm, Allstate, and Nationwide employ captive agents.
-Twenty-four-hour customer service centers are available for most carriers but the agent handles most of the client's needs directly.
+A captive agent sells just one insurance carrier.
+Their responsibility is to place business with one carrier.
+Some of the largest insurance carriers, such as State Farm, Allstate, and Farmers, employ captive agents.
+These carriers have 24-hour customer service centers.
+But captive agents may handle most of their clients' needs directly.

-- Independent Agent: An independent agent is an agent that sells insurance through multiple carriers.
-While an independent agent may sell primarily for one carrier, they still have the ability to place business with other carriers if it benefits the client.
-Independent agents work directly with the client verse the insurance carrier, allowing a broader search of carriers within one agency.
+An independent agent sells insurance through multiple carriers.
+They might sell mostly for one carrier, but they still can place business with other carriers if this benefits the client.
+Independent agents work directly with the client versus the insurance carrier.
+This allows a broader search of carriers within one agency.

-- Personalized Service: Personalized service is something a lot of people still look for in the insurance industry.
-With so many automated services enforce, it's a breath of fresh air to see a smiling face, or actually get a person on the phone verse trying to finagle your way through voice prompts.
+Personalized service is something a lot of people still look for in the insurance industry.
+With so many automated services in force, it's a breath of fresh air to see a smiling face or get a person on the phone instead of trying to maneuver your way through voice prompts.

 Lots of questions, maintenance, and claims surround car insurance.
 Having an agent is convenient and helpful.
 You can always speak to the same person.
 This builds a strong relationship as compared to having to deal with a different customer representative each time you call.